Giovanni Zenatello: Career

-Zenatello returned to Covent Garden in 1926, singing Otello in a series of performances which were partly recorded live by HMV.
+Zenatello returned to Covent Garden in 1926, singing Otello in a series of performances which were partly recorded live by His Master's Voice.
 After a final stage appearance (in New York City) in 1933, he retired from opera and taught singing and dabbled in the management of promising young singers.
 The coloratura soprano Lily Pons was a notable 'discovery' of Zenatello's in the twilight of his on-stage career.
 He took Pons under his wing and arranged for her an audition before the Met's general manager, which resulted in the young French-born singer making a successful New York debut in 1931.
 Later, however, they fell out.

 Another great pupil of his was the Veronese tenor Nino Martini who made his Metropolitan Opera debut in Rigoletto in 1933, which enabled Martini to begin an acclaimed career at the Metropolitan (1933-1946), in other American venues, and in Hollywood as well.

 As to his private life, Zenatello lived with the Spanish mezzo-soprano Maria Gay from 1906 until her death in 1943.
 They were often described as husband and wife although they may never have actually married.
 He and Gay performed opposite each other on many occasions and settled down together in Manhattan in 1936.

 In 1913, Zenatello had been instrumental in having the Verona Arena, built originally by the ancient Romans, restored and turned into a world-famous open-air venue for operatic performances.
 That same year the arena was used to mount a grand production of Aida, marking the centenary of Verdi's birth.
 In 1947, Zenatello arranged for a promising young soprano named Maria Callas and an American tenor and cantor Richard Tucker to appear at the arena's Summer Festival in Amilcare Ponchielli's opera La Gioconda.
 This appearance would give Callas and Tucker invaluable exposure in Italy and helped set Callas on the path to future international stardom.